 In June 2020, I started selling products for dogs and cats at ‘A Gift to Remember’ in St. Jacobs, ON, where I live and continue to sell Wiggles and Whiskers products today.

 Why should you buy from Wiggles and Whiskers?

-You make me smile or do a happy dance… No joke!
-When I sold my first little catnip pouch here in town, our neighbours could probably hear my cheers of excitement.
-There is something special about a stranger purchasing something that you made with thought, care, and more time than they realize.
+You make me smile or do a happy dance… No joke! here is something special about a stranger purchasing something that you made with thought, care, and more time than they realize.

 You are supporting my belief in Neuroplasticity